 (3) To encourage INFCOM-related regional centres (e.g. Regional WMO Integrated Global Observing System (WIGOS) Centres (RWCs), Regional Instrument Centres (RICs), Regional Marine Instrument Centres (RMICs) and Measurement Lead Centres (MLCs)) to collaborate with Regional Training Centres (RTCs), supported by the Regional Offices, on the development and conduction of the training workshops towards the achievement of the WMO long-term goals and the strategic objectives;

-(4) To coordinate with the WMO Global Campus Initiative development and mobilization of the existing and future education and training opportunities and resources, and develop partnerships for collaborative projects and share resources across institutions;
+(4) To coordinate with the WMO Global Campus Initiative for the [Secretariat] development and mobilization of [Secretariat] education and training opportunities and resources, develop partnerships and leverage supporting technologies [China, P/SERCOM] for collaborative projects, and share resources across institutions, by using, as relevant, interoperable technological means [China, USA];

-(5) To make better use of already developed capacity development and training materials (as present in the draft dashboard in INFCOM-2/INF.
+(5) To make better use of already developed capacity development and training materials (as presented [Secretariat] in the draft dashboard in INFCOM-2/INF.
 8 Table D) and improve the access to existing materials, including contribution to the WMO Global Campus calendar and library;

 (6) To explore innovative ways, including the use of machine translation, to make materials available in languages other than English;